xcube-dev/xcube-zenodo/README.md

 ### Lazy access of datasets published as `tif` or `netcdfs`

-To access datasets publish on Zenodo, find your dataset on the Zenodo webpage and build the data ID with the following structure `"<record_id>/<file_name>"`.
+To access datasets published on Zenodo, find your dataset on the Zenodo webpage and build the data ID with the following structure `"<record_id>/<file_name>"`.
 For example for the [Canopy height and biomass map for Europe](https://zenodo.org/records/8154445) the data ID for the dataset "planet_canopy_cover_30m_v0.1.tif" will be given by